The QBO, the annual cycle, and their interactions: Isolating periodic modes with Koopman analysis: Construction of a pure QBO and related modes via Koopman decomposition

 We perform and interpret a Koopman decomposition of zonal-mean zonal-wind of the stratosphere.
 We use these results to create the QBO index (seen in figure \ref{fig:index}), as well as aggregate Koopman modes that correspond to the construction of a pure QBO mode, an annual cycle mode, and a QBO-annual cycle interaction mode.

-We use five-day averages of zonal-mean zonal-wind ERA5 reanalysis \citep{hersbach_era5_2020} from 1979 to 2020 at seven pressure levels between $125$ and $10$ hPa.
+We use five-day averages of zonal-mean zonal-wind ERA5 reanalysis \citep{hersbachERA5GlobalReanalysis2020} from 1979 to 2020 at seven pressure levels between $125$ and $10$ hPa and include all latitudes.
 We choose a five-day average to decrease the high frequency variability and the computational expense.
 The data is density and area-weighted and then delay embedded with $N_e = 140$ samples.
-Results were similar varied embedding lengths.
+Results were similar, both qualitatively and quantitatively, with varied embedding lengths and a seven-day average rather than five.
 We compute 50 Koopman eigenfunctions (51 including the eigenpair corresponding to Koopman mode that is the time mean).
-The Koopman modes $M_k$ are projected onto from ERA5 data at 21 pressure levels between $1000$ and $1$ hPa.
+The Koopman modes $M_k$ are projected onto ERA5 data at 21 pressure levels between $1000$ and $1$ hPa.